Founder of GoodBed, Leading Mattress Expert

 Overall, motion isolation for the Nest Owl latex hybrid bed was very good.

 For most people, we do not think the Nest Owl mattress will feel hot for three reasons designed to regulate heat.
 First, the cover includes wool fibers; wool is a natural heat regulator.
 Second, the top latex layer has pin-core holes piercing the latex, allowing for air flow.
-And lastly, the pocketed coil layer is mostly air; the coils allow for lots of air flow.
+And lastly, the pocket spring layer is mostly air; the coils allow for lots of air flow.

 If overheating in bed is an issue for you, we think the Nest Owl latex hybrid would be a good choice, especially if you don’t want a mattress that’s entirely springs or coils, or entirely foam.